Murders of Dean and Tina Clouse: Ongoing investigation

 The investigation into the Clouse murders is still considered an active criminal case, according to Harris County Police Deputy Thomas Gilliland.
-Due to this news about the case is partially restricted.
+Due to the active status of the case, news about it is partially restricted.
 The focus of the investigation has since turned to finding the parents' killers, while the publicity surrounding Holly’s return generated an increase in new leads to the Texas Attorney General’s cold case unit.

 Religious group

 In the 1970s, “Jesus freak” movements were common, and the structure of these movements could be favorable conditions for the formation of cults.
 However, they were decreasing in relevance by the 1980s.
 According to his family, Dean had a history of interacting with such movements during his teenage years, but drifted away from them after meeting Tina Linn.